 Perks at Corner Hostel Malta:

 Location: Located at the heart of Sliema.
 The hostel is 200 m from Sliema Beach.
 The Exiles Bus Terminal is 200 m from the property.
 Buses from here link with Luqa Airport, Valletta and St. Julians.

 Granny’s Inn Hostel is a family run hostel which is ideal for backpackers who want to have a comfortable stay when visiting Malta.

 The kitchen is well-equipped so it is perfect if you want to cook your own food.
 It is very easy to get around by bus from the hostel.
 It is the center of Sliema, you can easily walk to the bus station, stores, bakeries, lounges and restaurants.

 Location: Situated 350 m from Sliema’s seafront.
 Paceville can be reached with a 20-minute walk or a 5-minute bus ride.
 Luqa Airport is 10 km away.

 Obviously, choosing a hostel in Malta is a good choice to stay on a budget.

 Malta is relatively cheap in food and hostels, so it is a good backpacker destination.
+It’s actually not pricey staying in Malta.
 If you are looking for a really unique experience, then we have it for you.